-SigChkTl is a tools that can be used in Macintosh Programmer’s Workshop to check the digital signatures through out this website.
+SigChkTl is a tool that can be used in Macintosh Programmer’s Workshop to check the digital signatures through out this website.
 It is still in development, and its behavior will likely change before it is finished.

-It takes three arguments: First, a path to a file contained a signed message.
+It takes three arguments: First, a path to a file containing a signed message.
 Second, a path to a file containing a public key, in ascii armored format.
 And third, a path to a directory to put temporary files.
 So for example, to run one of the included tests, you can execute this command:

 SigChkTl:SigChkTl SigChkTl:tests:good1 SigChkTl:tests:pubkey.asc SigChkTl:tests:work: